-It is designed for engineers looking to improve their business communication skills, especially those with a low-intermediate English level.
+It is designed for engineers looking to improve their business communication skills, especially those with a lower-intermediate English level.

 This course comes from Udemy, an online platform with thousands of affordable classes.
 Udemy is great for business English learners because your whole team can take a course together.
-Check out the Udemy courses available in your field or passions here.
+Check out available Udemy courses here.

 Are you a skilled programmer?
 Fascinated by the world of coding and ethical hacking?
 Training or interested in software engineering?
 This course will get you ready to interview for your dream job.

 You will learn how to talk about your engineering accomplishments and sell yourself as a candidate.
 You will also get to practice some common job interview questions from the English-speaking world.

 Just be aware that this course was designed for English-speaking engineers, so it may be difficult for beginner learners.